 Artwork budget: $50,000

-The Color Project TM presents a kinetic art experience of projective, refractive, reflective and absorptive light.
+The Color Project presents a kinetic art experience of projective, refractive, reflective and absorptive light.
 We offer a fun approach to exploring color — printing colors (cyan, magenta and yellow) and TV colors (red, green and blue).

 We fabricate our sculptures out of industrial grade materials that are waterproof, shatterproof and highly vandalism-resistant.

 Our installation includes Lollipops, Benches, a row of framed acrylic mirroring, a Solarium, solar LED lighting and The Chromilluminator photobooth.

 The project can have a footprint as small as 4 x 3 feet, or 20 x 20 feet or larger in a library plaza or park.